Factbox: Key economic policy stances of Japan's next PM candidates

 A former foreign minister with experience as a banker, Kishida had previously said if he were to become leader, fiscal consolidation would be a major pillar of policy.

-He has also voiced doubts over the Bank of Japan's (BOJ) prolonged ultra-loose monetary policy, saying in 2018 stimulus cannot last forever.
+He has also voiced doubts over the BOJ's ultra-loose monetary policy, saying in 2018 that stimulus cannot last forever.

-With the economy suffering from the COVID-19 pandemic, Kishida told a news conference laying out his economic policy on Wednesday that the BOJ must maintain its 2% inflation target and ultra-loose monetary policy.

-He told a magazine on Monday that Japan needed a fiscal stimulus package of more than 30 trillion yen ($272 billion).
+With the economy suffering from the pandemic, Kishida recently called for maintaining the BOJ's massive stimulus, and proposed a spending package of more than 30 trillion yen.

 SANAE TAKAICHI

-A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a remodelled version of "Abenomics" including bold monetary easing.
+A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a remodelled version of Abenomics - making her policy proposal the most reflationist among the candidates.

-Takaichi, referring to her economic vision as "Sanaenomics", told a news conference Japan should freeze a goal for achieving a primary budget surplus, excluding new bond sales and debt-servicing costs, until inflation hits the central bank's 2% target, so that both fiscal and monetary policies are kept expansionary.
+Takaichi, referring to her economic vision as "Sanaenomics", said Japan should freeze a goal for balancing the budget until inflation hits the central bank's 2% target, so that both fiscal and monetary policies are kept expansionary.

 "Sanaenomics has three pillars of bold monetary easing, fiscal spending and crisis-control investment," Takaichi said.
 "We'll mobilise all of them to achieve the 2% inflation target."

-While calling for a swift compilation and enactment of an extra budget to fund economic stimulus, Takaichi said there was no need to lower the sales tax rate from 10%.

-She said earlier Japan should issue more government bonds to fund investment in growth areas because it does not need to worry about defaulting on its debt given current low borrowing costs and the central bank's ability to keep printing money.
+She has said Japan should issue more bonds because it does not need to worry about defaulting on its debt given the central bank's ability to keep printing money.

-Having served as minister in charge of administrative reform and deregulation, Kono has called for cutting wasteful spending on areas including Japan's ballooning medical fees.
-On his website, he also proposes accepting foreign workers to address a chronic labour shortage caused by a rapidly ageing population.

-As head of a ruling party panel on administrative reform in 2017, Kono urged the BOJ to communicate more clearly an exit strategy from ultra-loose policy.
-He said the longer the BOJ keeps expanding its balance sheet, "the more difficult it would be to exit".
+"The current ultra-low interest rate environment gives us a great opportunity to take bold (fiscal) measures," she said in a policy speech.

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -